 What does a conveyancing solicitor do?

+There are many different types of solicitors, it is important to make sure which type you require for your individual requirements.
+So, what does a conveyancing solicitor do?
+We have all of the answers you need.
 At its simplest conveyancing is the process of transferring title from one party to another.
 Whether acting for a buyer, seller, landlord, tenant, leaseholder, freeholder, developer or lender the conveyancer will act for their client in ensuring that what a buyer believes they are buying is what they are actually buying: not just the ‘bricks and mortar’, but also the rights needed to enjoy the property fully.

-Once the agents have put a buyer and seller together and provisionally agreed the sale price, then it is over to the conveyancer to do the legal work.
+Once the agents have put a buyer and seller together and provisionally agreed on the sale price, then it is over to the conveyancer to do the legal work.

 Whoever the conveyancer acts for they will be responsible for preparing any or all legal documents, giving legal advice, negotiating the terms of the contract, transfer deed or lease as the case may be, dealing with the transfer of money, compliance with all relevant anti-fraud, anti-money laundering and anti-terrorism funding legislation, raise or answer enquiries of the buyer or seller respectively to ascertain all the information of the property and finally deal with completion and registration of the change of ownership of the property as the case may be.

-But a conveyancer does not just do sales and purchases of properties.
+But a property conveyancing solicitor does not just do sales and purchases of properties.
 Experienced conveyancers deal with all manner of property transactions and law such as drafting of new leases (commercial and residential), lease extensions, leasehold enfranchisement, developer funding, commercial property and land acquisition, acting for landlords to deal with their leasehold matters, adverse possession claims, grant of easements, rights to light and many other legal matters that can affect property in some shape or form.

 Conveyancing requires a high degree of property law knowledge, organisation, attention to detail and being able to deal with multiple parties not necessarily always having the same goal.
 Ultimately it is realising your client’s instructions by completing the transaction as instructed.